 - Burmese are called as a brick wrapped in silk, because of delicate but stocky form.

 - There is a big difference between male and female Burmese Cats.

 Chinchilla cats are very large cats that contain luxurious white coat that is named after South African Rodent.
 However, there are some claims that the cat is too similar to Persian that she can be called Silver Persian.
 However, other people think that Chinchilla cat is a completely separate breed.

-They require lots of grooming because they are heavy shedders, which means that you should brush them regularly on daily basis in order to keep their coat beautiful and without a mat.
-If you want to bath them, you have to introduce them to water from the young age.
+They require lots of grooming because they are heavy shedders, which means that you should brush them regularly on a daily basis in order to keep their coat beautiful and without a mat.
+If you want to bath them, you have to introduce them to water from a young age.

 The Chinchilla can reach weight up to 5.5 kg.

 Origins of Chinchilla

 The Chinchilla is considered as one of the oldest breeds in history and people developed her in order to find a way to combine Persian cat and pale coat.
 The development was achieved after many years of selective breeding.
 There are numerous reports that this particular breeding was developed from a female cat that was named Chinnie.